 The process by which FSANZ approaches standards development matters is open, accountable, consultative and transparent.
-Public submissions are called to obtain the views of interested parties on issues raised by the application and the impacts of regulatory options.
+Public submissions are called to obtain the views of interested parties on the draft variation.

 The draft variation will be considered for approval by the FSANZ Board taking into account all public comments received from this call for submissions.